azarkevich/VSS3WayMerge/README.md

 3. Also here is other useful diffs

- - Theirs diff - build patch file with theirs changes in selected files.
+ - Theirs diff as patch - build patch file with theirs changes in selected files.
 Useful when some files in mine was moved to, say, Subversion.
 Patch file build with Subversion.
+ - Theirs diff - difference produces in theirs version (base - theirs).
+ - Mine diff - difference produces in mine version (base - mine).
+ - Heads diff - compare lates version of files on both sides.
+This is what you see if try 2-way merge
+ - Bases diff - get base version of file from both VSS and compare.
+This files should be identical.
+Otherwise here is somwhere error in base version detection.
+This merge tool always check both base versions and warn you if they different, so you can do something.

+Some diffs allow compare many files at once.
+If 3 files selected, then they are joined into single file (with paddings between).
+This 'megafile' then comapred with 'megafile' from other side.
+This option allow to quick preview changes in many files at once.
+Say you suspect, that all files in this directory contains only unimportant changes which should be ignored.
+Then have a look at multi diff and ensure here is no significant changes.